BrownFi/BrownFi-tech-docs/adapter & admin roles.md

 To prevent acidental and sudden change in the protocol, we apply timelock regarding setting change until effectiveness, except protocol pausing.
 - All admin role changes require a timelock = 24h to be effective.
 - All settings (on OracleSetter, on BizSetter) require a timelock of 4 hours to be effective.
+- In the mean time of waiting for the end of timelock, the protocol is still active with the old settings.
 - Only "_Pause the entire protocol_" is **immediately effective**.

 ![image](https://github.com/user-attachments/assets/f9ee760a-44cc-4d84-91d4-2da0f70eabec)